ethanbrian/fortis-test/README.md

     Assuming one has created multiple accounts it would be easy to view the acounts from the Backend.

-    That is the summary project !!
+    That is the summary of the  project !!
 Happy Coding !!